helsbels-del/Boss-Brain/TESTING.md

 # **Testing**

-I found it inportant to be constantly testing my code as I progressd further through my project.
+I found it important to be constantly testing my code as I progressd further through my project.
 It was important to make sure that all the input options worked correctly and that only the correct data could be entered by the player and that the correct messages where received depending on what had been inputed.

 Using a print statement to print out the secret code in the main game and the code word in the bonus game was essential as part of the testing so that I could check all the different combinations by deliberatley getting the colurs in the incorrect places as well as the correct places to make sure that the feedback was correct every time.